haleighlv/crowdfunding_back_end/README.md

 ### Intended Audience/User Stories
 Intended audience: People with a mental health condition who are unable to access treatment due to costs.

-- As a user I would like to be able to sign up for an account.
+- As a user I would like to be able to sign up for an account so that I can create a project or make a pledge,
 - As a user with a mental health condition, I want to be able to set up a crowdfunding project to raise funds for treatment.
 - As a user I would like to tell my story and add photos to my project.
 - As a user who has started a crowdfunding project I would like to see how much my project has earnt.
-- As a user I would like to be abe to update my details delete my account/
+- As a user I would like to be abe to update my details delete my account.

-- As a supporter I would like to be able to to sign up for an account.
 - As a supporter who has an interest in mental health and treatments, I would like to be able to read peoples stories and the treatment they are looking to undertake.
 - As a supporter who has the means to support others, I would like to support those in need to access treatment.
 - As a supporter, I want the process to be straightforward and I would like to see a list of all pledges I have made.